mtliendo/fullstack-appsync-with-bedrock/README.md

 - AWS Cognito: Allows user signups, forgot password, and more
 - AWS AppSync: A managed GraphQL service that provides websockets out of the box
-- Amazon DynamoDB: Simple
+- Amazon DynamoDB: Database layer
-- Amazon Bedrock
+- Amazon Bedrock: AI LLM service

 All of these services are located in their own folder in the `backend` directory.
 They then come together in the `lib/backendStack.ts` file.